USS Silversides (SS-236): Thirteenth and 14th patrols: March–July 1945

-Post-war service: 1945–1969
+Postwar service: 1945–1969

 Silversides transited the Panama Canal on 15 September 1945, arriving at New York City on 21 September.
-After shifting to New London, Connecticut, she was decommissioned on 17 April 1946 and placed in reserve until 15 October 1947, when she was placed in service as a training ship for Naval Reservists at Chicago, Illinois.
+After shifting to New London, Connecticut, she was decommissioned on 17 April 1946 and placed in reserve until 15 October 1947, when she was placed in service as a training ship for naval reservists at Chicago, Illinois.
 After a 1949 overhaul, she remained at Chicago in support of Naval Reserve training as a stationary training vessel for the rest of her service.

-The last time Silversides was dry-docked was in 1949, when the submarine went into the reserve fleet and her solid brass propellers were removed.
+Silversides was last dry-docked in 1949, when she entered the reserve fleet and her solid-brass propellers were removed.

 On 6 November 1962, Silversides was reclassified as an auxiliary submarine with hull classification symbol AGSS-236, and on 30 June 1969, her name was struck from the Naval Vessel Register.
 The South Chicago Chamber of Commerce promptly applied to the United States Department of the Navy for custody of Silversides to preserve her as a memorial.